cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 }
 ```

-In order to trim the denomination trace prefix when sending/receiving fungible tokens, the `RemovePrefix` funciton is provided.
+In order to trim the denomination trace prefix when sending/receiving fungible tokens, the `RemovePrefix` function is provided.

 > NOTE: the prefix addition must be done on the client side.